nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 > * [Problem] Disorganization issues arising from keep multiple tracking applications.
 > * [Solution] Provide the option to view each category of records within an integrated platform.

-> * [Problem] Spending time to gauge whether to borrow money to a friend.
+> * [Problem] Spending additional time to gauge whether to lend money to a friend.
-> * [Solution] Provide a soft gauge through credit score indicators.
+> * [Solution] Provide a soft gauge through credit score meter.

 #### A.2.2 Value Adding